How to make Word documents accessible

 Write document content people can read

-Show text as written content, not images
+Show text as text, not images

 • the contents of a post from social media